Request

 Vox’s Request object is built on top of go’s native net/http.Request.

-Actually, a vox.Request is embedding a net/http.Request in it’s struct definitation.
-So you can access any net/http.Request’s public fields or methods from a vox.Request.
+Actually, a vox.Request is embedding a net/http.Request in its struct definition.
+So you can access any of net/http.Request’s public fields or methods from a vox.Request.

-For example, you can access a reequest’s HTTP header like this:
+For example, you can access a request’s HTTP header like this:

-func ExampleHandler(ctx *vox.Context, req *vox.Request, res *vox.Respomse) {
+func ExampleHandler(ctx *vox.Context, req *vox.Request, res *vox.Response) {

 fmt.Println("secret from request header: ", req.Header.Get("X-Secret"))